10 ways to increase your CRS score

-There’s one Express Entry question we get all the time:
+There’s one Express Entry question I get all the time:

 How can I increase my CRS points?